php-censor/php-censor/docs/ru/status.md

-Project Public Status Image and Page
+Project Status Image and Status Page
 ====================================

-Status image
+Status Image
 ------------

 Most Continuous Integration systems provide a simple image URL that you can use to display your project status on other